Drone Racing League: History

 In 2018, DRL announced new sponsorship agreements with Lockheed Martin and Cox Communications, as well as extended relationships with Allianz, BMW, the U.S. Air Force, and Fatshark.

 In 2019, DRL signs a new U.S. broadcast deal with NBC Sports and will planned to carry 44 hours of coverage on NBCSN and the NBC broadcast network.

 In January 2021, DRL officially announced that DraftKings would be awarded the official betting partner label.
 This enables the company to gain betting and marketing advantages in its league.
 DRL also announced new sponsorship agreements with T-Mobile, Algorand and Draganfly.
-Ahead of the start of the 2021–22 season, it was announced that NBCSN will shut down at the end of 2021, with the date of December 31 as the actual date; the DRL announced that the remainder of the 2021–22 season will moved to the NBC network following the closure of NBCSN.
+Ahead of the start of the 2021–22 season, it was announced that NBCSN would shut down at the end of 2021, with the date of December 31 as the actual date; the DRL announced that the remainder of the 2021–22 season would move to the NBC network following the closure of NBCSN.